stephaniedeleon/Flixster/README.md

 - https://css-tricks.com/snippets/css/a-guide-to-flexbox/

 ### Shout out
-Shoutout to TA Raahima and Paige for helping me; and to Henry and Maritza for being amazing people to work with and for giving me feedback!
+- Shoutout to TA Raahima and TA Paige for helping me; and to Henry and Maritza for being amazing people to work with and for giving me feedback!